|

 no Maria addressing Sporting Life who wants to be friends with her.

-And there is not the omen of the "Buzzard Song".
-For that
+But there is of course the omen in the "Buzzard Song".
+For

-song one had to play the wonderfully dramatic and swinging concept of
+that song one can also play the wonderfully dramatic and swinging concept

 re-channeled for stereo".
-The recording dates from 1951.
-No full
+The recording dates of course from 1951.

-length commercial stereo recordings were made in the sixties and early
+No full length commercial stereo recordings were made in the sixties

 |